Graphite: Other uses

 Natural graphite has found uses in zinc-carbon batteries, electric motor brushes, and various specialized applications.
-Graphite of various hardness or softness results in different qualities and tones when used as an artistic medium.
 Railroads would often mix powdered graphite with waste oil or linseed oil to create a heat-resistant protective coating for the exposed portions of a steam locomotive's boiler, such as the smokebox or lower part of the firebox.
 The Scope soldering iron uses a graphite tip as its heating element.

 Expanded graphite

 Expanded graphite is made by immersing natural flake graphite in a bath of chromic acid, then concentrated sulfuric acid, which forces the crystal lattice planes apart, thus expanding the graphite.
 The expanded graphite can be used to make graphite foil or used directly as a "hot top" compound to insulate molten metal in a ladle or red-hot steel ingots and decrease heat loss, or as firestops fitted around a fire door or in sheet metal collars surrounding plastic pipe (during a fire, the graphite expands and chars to resist fire penetration and spread), or to make high-performance gasket material for high-temperature use.
 After being made into graphite foil, the foil is machined and assembled into the bipolar plates in fuel cells.

 The foil is made into heat sinks for laptop computers which keeps them cool while saving weight, and is made into a foil laminate that can be used in valve packings or made into gaskets.
 Old-style packings are now a minor member of this grouping: fine flake graphite in oils or greases for uses requiring heat resistance.
 A GAN estimate of current US natural graphite consumption in this end-use is 7,500 tonnes.